Student Conference Proposal and Selection Process

 All students interested in hosting a Kellogg student conference during the 2014-2015 academic calendar need to submit a proposal to the Special Events Coordinator, Christine Mortimer firstname.lastname@example.org by 12:00 pm on Friday, March 7 for fall quarter conference dates OR by 12:00pm on Monday, May 12 for winter and spring quarter conference dates.

 - Cover Page

-- Companies/organizations to partner with for speakers and sponsorship
+- Sponsorship - companies/organizations to partner with for speakers and sponsorship

-- For renewing conferences, key takeaways from attendee survey
+- Key Takeaways - for renewing conferences, key takeaways from attendee survey

-- The Conference Approval Committee is chaired by the Assistant Dean of Student Affairs.
-Other administrative teams participating include: Advancement, Corporate Partnerships, CMC, Dean's Office, Global Affairs, KSA – outgoing team, Marketing & Communications.
+- The Conference Approval Committee is comprised of members representing the following groups; Advancement, Corporate Partnerships, CMC, Dean's Office, Global Affairs, KSA – outgoing team, Marketing & Communications, Student Affairs

 - The Committee will notify the conference teams of final decisions within 10 days of the meeting.